graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 The specific input will be given by the ``input_grad_index`` input of the call to the sharded object ``Build_grad`` function.

+Stateless operations
+____________________

+If an operation's outputs depend only on the value of their inputs, and not any internally stored state, then the operation is said to be stateless.
+Marking an operation as stateless in the metadata function will allow the Tensorflow backend to perform optimizations which would otherwise be disallowed, such as common code removal.

 Example
 _______